Kommunicate-io/Kommunicate-Web-SDK/server/README.md

 Step-2: Change the current working directory to Kommunicate-Web-SDK directory.

-Step-3: Move to the server folder in Kommunicate-Web-SDK directory.
+Step-3: Open the terminal and run this command to install the dependencies
-> $ cd server
+> $ npm install

-Step-4  To run the node server run the below command.
+Step-3: To run the Kommunicate-Web-SDK in local you need to run this command in terminal
-> $ NODE_ENV=prod node app
+> $ npm run dev

 Step-5: Open your web browser and enter http://localhost:3030 to run the demo.